Cabji/hush/hush-readme-important.txt

 Where can you get Hush?

-The official website for Hush is http://hush.getenjoyment.net/ The official eepsite for Hush is http://hush.i2p/
-New releases are uploaded to the eepsite.
+The official website for Hush is http://hush.getenjoyment.net/ New releases are uploaded to the website.

 You can also download Hush from alexzulu's repo: http://kvirc.alexzulu.ru/ The repo may not always have the latest version.

 Which version should you use?

-The best release to use is the latest release (at time of writing v0.3.9) for Windows OS users.
+The best release to use is the latest release (at time of writing v0.4.1) for Windows OS users.
-For Linux users, 0.3.5 onward should work but it is completely untested. v0.3.3 should work fine on Linux but it will use a lot of CPU if you have a lot of passive search terms.
+I haven't developed or tested for Linux for a long time, and I know at least the automatic moving of files into library locations hasn't been written for Linux so that probably won't work.

 --- Upgrading ---